How Nintendo Switch Charging Works

 The included Nintendo Switch AC Adapter is not a typical USB-C PD charger.
 It’s designed for the Switch and goes against USB-C PD standards.
 It only supports two power profiles:

 Its 15V output is enough to power either a docked or handheld Switch.
-It can also charge most USB-C PD power banks without issue.
-It cannot charge larger USB-C laptops, which use 20V.
+It can also charge 30-60W USB-C PD power banks without issue.
+It can also charge some USB-C laptops.
+But it isn’t ideal as it doesn’t support 20V output.

 Its 5V output is more than enough to charge a Pro Controller directly.
 But it is half the current other 5V USB-C devices expect.
-It will not charge a regular USB-C device well.
+It will not charge many USB-C phones or small power banks.
 Undercharging devices can be bad for their battery’s lifespan.

 I recommend keeping the Switch’s AC adapter with the Switch’s dock at all times.
-Buy a better USB-C PD charger to handle several difference USB-C devices.
+Buy a better USB-C PD charger to handle several different USB-C devices.

 Switch Power Usage

-Testing has show the Switch can use up to 8.75W to 8.9W.
+Testing has show the Switch can use up to 8.75W or 8.9W of power.
 The more watts used, the faster the Switch’s battery will drain.
-Reducing screen brightness and turning off Wi-Fi will reduce power consumption.
+Reducing screen brightness and turning off Wi-Fi are the most effective ways to reduce power consumption.

 The Switch will charge connected Joy-Cons from its own battery if they are below 50% charge.
 Otherwise it will only charge the Joy-Cons if connected to a power source.
 Charging connected Joy-Cons vs disconnecting them and using Bluetooth is usually a wash.